LianjiaTech/d18n/doc/quickstart.md

 ## Data masking

-Data masking config file support `csv`, `txt` format, first argument is column name, it's case insensitive, second argument is data mask function, other arguments for function.
+Data masking config file support `csv`, `txt` format, the first argument is a column name, the second argument is data mask function, other arguments are for that function.

+Notice: column or function names in the mask config file are case insensitive.

 `mask.csv`